xizon/Uix-Shortcodes/README.md

 ![](https://github.com/xizon/Uix-Shortcodes/blob/master/helper/img/button.jpg)

 3.You can overview the original styles to overwrite it.
 It will be on creating new styles to your website, without modifying original .css files.
-Go to **"Uix Shortcodes"** in the WordPress Administration Screens, then link to a specific tab like **"Custom CSS"**.
+Go to "Uix Shortcodes" in the WordPress Administration Screens, then link to a specific tab like "Custom CSS".

-4.There is a second way, make a new Cascading Style Sheet (CSS) document which name to `uix-shortcodes-style.css` to your **templates directory** (`/wp-content/themes/{your-theme}/`).
+> There is a second way, make a new Cascading Style Sheet (CSS) document which name to **uix-shortcodes-style.css** to your **templates directory** (`/wp-content/themes/{your-theme}/` or `/wp-content/themes/{your-theme}/assets/css/`).
 You can connect to your site via an **FTP** client, make the changes and then upload the file back to the server.
-Once you have created an existing CSS file (**uix-shortcodes-style.css**), Uix Shortcodes will use it as a default style sheet to your WordPress Theme.
-Of course, Uix Shortcodes's function of **"Custom CSS"** is still valid.
+Once you have created an existing CSS file, Uix Shortcodes will use it as a default style sheet to your WordPress Theme.
+Of course, Uix Shortcodes's function of "Custom CSS" is still valid.

-Note: Making a new javascrpt (.js) document which name to `uix-shortcodes-custom.js` to your templates directory.
-Once you have created an existing JS file (**uix-shortcodes-custom.js**), Uix Shortcodes will use it as a default script to your WordPress Theme.
+> Note: Making a new javascrpt (.js) document which name to **uix-shortcodes-custom.js** to your templates directory (`/wp-content/themes/{your-theme}/` or `/wp-content/themes/{your-theme}/assets/js/`).
+Once you have created an existing JS file, Uix Shortcodes will use it as a default script to your WordPress Theme.